venturesomestone/ode-build/README.md

 ## Installing

-While you can install Couplet Composer globally to you system, it is recommended that you use it via the helper scripts that come with [Obliging Ode](https://github.com/anttikivi/unsung-anthem), [Unsung Anthem](https://github.com/anttikivi/unsung-anthem), and [Effective Elegy](https://github.com/anttikivi/effective-elegy).
+While you can install Couplet Composer globally to you system, it is recommended that you use it via the helper scripts that come with [Obliging Ode](https://github.com/anttikivi/unsung-anthem) and [Unsung Anthem](https://github.com/anttikivi/unsung-anthem).
 Those script automatically install the up-to-date version of Couplet Composer and invoke it using the correct set of options.

 ## Contribute